ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/06-property-changed.md

 We often have classes which encapsulate data we might need to look at.
 For example, we might have a "Smart" dog dish, which keeps track of the amount of food it contains in ounces.
 So it exposes a `Weight` property.

 Now let's assume we have a few possible add-on products that can be combined with that smart bowl.
-One is a "dinner bell", which makes noises when the bowl is filled (obstensibly to attract the dog, but mostly just to annoy your neighbors).
+One is a "dinner bell", which makes noises when the bowl is filled (ostensibly to attract the dog, but mostly just to annoy your neighbors).
 Another is a wireless device that sends texts to your phone to let you know when the bowl is empty.

 How can the software running on these devices determine when the bowl is empty or full?
-One possiblity would be to check the bowl's weight constantly, or at a set interval.
+One possibility would be to check the bowl's weight constantly, or at a set interval.
 We call this strategy _polling_:

 ```csharp
 /// <summary>